House Speaker Welcomes Flynn Resignation, But Congress Has More Questions

 "National security is perhaps the most important function or responsibility a president has," Ryan told reporters in a weekly briefing.
 He added, "I think the key is this: That as soon as this person lost the president's trust, the president asked for his resignation, and that was the right thing to do."

 Before the resignation, press secretary Sean Spicer said the White House was "evaluating the situation" with regards to Flynn — comments that contradicted remarks a short time earlier when Trump adviser Kellyanne Conway told MSNBC the president had "full confidence" in Flynn.

-Trump did not answer questions about Flynn when asked by pool reporters at an education listening session on Tuesday morning, but Spicer confirmed at the White House daily press briefing on Tuesday afternoon that Trump had asked for Flynn's resignation after his trust in the former national security adviser had eroded.
+Similarly on Tuesday, Conway said the President had accepted the resignation, but Spicer contradicted that at the White House daily press briefing on Tuesday afternoon, saying that Trump had asked for Flynn's resignation after his trust in the former national security adviser had eroded.

 Many Republicans are making it clear that Flynn's resignation is not the end of the story for them.